100000000x/website/_posts/2020-10-30-docker-compose-django-react-nginx-let-s-encrypt.md

 git push
 ```

+---

 ## Summary

+- We've created two `docker-compose` configurations, one for development and one for production.
+- The production `docker-compose` has SSL certificate from Let's Encrypt.
-- We've deployed application to AWS EC2 instance with docker-compose.
+- We've deployed application to AWS EC2 instance with `docker-compose`.
-- There is still many things to be added in the project.
+- There are still many things to be added in the project.
-- We need to better handle configuration variables and `SECRET_KEY` in Django code.
+- We need to better handle configuration variables and `SECRET_KEY` in the Django code.
 We will add this in the future post with [python-decouple](https://github.com/henriquebastos/python-decouple/) package.
 - We need to switch database engine to PostgreSQL.
 - After every update in the application, we will need to run a set of commands.
 This can be boring and error-prone.
-That's why we will need to add Continous Integration to our project.
-This can be added in many different ways, I will try to figure out the simplest approach.
-I'm open to your suggestion.
+That's why we will need to add Continous Integration (CI) to our project.
+This can be added in many different ways, I will try to figure out the simplest approach (usually, I go with bash scripts).
+I'm open to your suggestions.
 - It is important to remember that if EC2 machine is restarted, then new IP address is assigned.
 So there is a need to reconfigure DNS again.
 This can be prevented with static IP address.
 But, you need to pay for it additionally.
 I'm not setting the static IP.
-I'm planning to write custom blue/green deployment script (of course in the future post).
+I'm planning to write custom blue/green deployment script (in the future post).

 ## What's next?

-In the next article we will add email verification functionality.
+In the next article we will extend user model.